How does the UK Autumn Budget 2024 affect people planning to leave the UK?

 - Will you initially be dependent on a split year for tax purposes and how do you ensure this is applied?

-- Will you continue to earn UK-sourced income (including income from real estate)?
-If so, will it be taxable where you are resident?
+- Will you continue to earn UK-sourced income, including income from real estate?
+(If so, you will probably have continuing UK reporting obligations and must consider whether the same income must be declared or is taxable where you are resident.)

 All of these questions are best explored with the support of a specialist tax advisor.